 The Yampa River offers visitors the chance to experience a 5-day wilderness trip.
 The scenery will leave you dumbfounded, and then you add in the class III and IV whitewater, and this one is a winner.

-The Animas River is a great one near Durango that offers excellent day trips.
-The Animas has everything from family-friendly trips to difficult whitewater.
+The Animas River is a great one near Durango that offers excellent day trips, and is probably one of the best family rafting trips in Colorado.
+The Animas has everything from kid-friendly excursions to difficult whitewater.

 The San Juan River is unique in that visitors can experience an extended, 7-day wilderness adventure.
 With no difficult rapids, it’s great for families with young children.
 You will feel like you are the first person to ever be there.